EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/ExampleFolder/IEA extended energy balance data/README.txt

-Permission to distribute IEA extended energy balance data for two years and two countries was obtained by Matthew Kuperus Heun from XXXXXX of the IEA during a phone call on XXXXXXXX.
+Permission to distribute IEA extended energy balance data for two years and two countries was obtained by Matthew Kuperus Heun from Nick Johnstone of the IEA during a phone call at 11 AM on Mon, 3 June 2019.
 These data are distributed as example data in the IEATools package as well as in the ExampleFolder for this paper.

 --Matthew Kuperus Heun, 31 July 2023

-Add this README to the IEATools package after the name and date are added.